 Does Loyola Offer Test-Blind Admissions?

-COVID-19 has challenged us to look at the college admission process differently.
-Loyola University New Orleans is happy to announce we are instituting a test-blind admission process.
-Starting with the Fall 2021 application cycle, Loyola will not require a standardized test score for our admission application and we will not consider a test score, should a student choose to submit.
+Loyola University New Orleans offers a test-blind admission process.
+This means that Loyola does not require a standardized test score for our admission application, and we do not consider a test score, should a student choose to submit one.
 In test-blind admissions, the SAT or ACT score is not considered for admission or merit scholarship decisions.
-This will allow the admission process to be more focused on GPA, academic rigor, student involvement and the student’s personal statement.
+This allows the admission process to be more focused on GPA, academic rigor, student involvement, and the student’s personal statement.

 What is Test-blind Admissions?
 Is it the same as Test-optional?